 Note: Field placement locations are subject to change.
 Applicants may indicate site preferences on their application, but ultimately the Office of Global Activities and the Office of Field Instruction will make the final decision about placement sites based upon fit and availability.

 - Enrollment and successful completion of SW 515, Foundation Field Instruction, and SW 531 Foundation Field Instruction Seminar, receiving grades of satisfactory during the fall term of the admittance year (Advanced Standing eligible students must successfully complete SW 691, Advanced Field Instruction during the fall term)

-- Global Activities Scholars must enroll in a 1-credit preparation seminar (SW 648) during the winter term before leaving for their global field placement and a 1-credit capstone seminar (SW 748) the fall term after completing the global field placement.
+- Global Activities Scholars must enroll in a 1-credit preparation seminar (SW 648) during the winter term before leaving for their global field placement.
 In addition, scholars must take a 3-credit globally focused graduate level course